 The volume and projection of the buttocks can be augmented with either natural fat injection /grafting or with Buttock Implants.

 Buttock Augmentation with an implant can give a very satisfactory result.
 The implants come in different sizes and shapes and they can even be custom made.
 They are made of solid silicone, which has the same consistency, and feel as that of a buttock.
 Unlike silicone breast implants, buttock implants don’t leak, because they are solid.
-These implants are permanent and do not need not be replaced over time.
+These implants do not need not be replaced over time.

 Although buttock implants can provide significant prominence to the buttocks they general have a much higher rate of complications compared to fat grafting/ injection which is also marketed as the "Brazilian Butt Lift".
 Therefore, like many other plastic surgeons that perform buttock augmentation, I favor using fat injection/ grafting with a combination of liposculpture and body contouring, instead of implants in majority of cases.